chrisjen83/k3s-labs/deploy-photo-album/README.md

 - [ ] **Service (LoadBalancer)** is need to be linked to your web page pod to expose Flasks port 5000 externally of the K3s cluster and assign an external IP address.
 If this was not created you could not access the web page on your computer.
 - [ ] **Deployment** which will define the desired state of your web server, link it to the Service and import the enviroment variables from the configMap.

-Use **k3s-photo-album-deploy-v4.yaml**, this YAML has all of the needed components listed above in the one file.
+Use **k3s-photo-album-deploy-v4.yaml** located in deploy-photo-album folder, this YAML has all of the needed components listed above in the one file.
 Kubernetes will read this file and configure your configMap, Service and Deploy your pod.

 Lets get started, in the below code snippet when I use **< .. >** this means you will need to configure these settings with your details.